MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-intake-provider.md

 ## Add provider definition logic definition to IOMLabProviders solution

+To add a provider definition logic definition to the IOMLabProviders solution, follow these steps.

 1. Go to the [Power App Maker portal](https://make.powerapps.com) and navigate to the newly-created solution **IOMLabProviders**.
 1. Select **Add existing \> IOM Provider Definition Logic Definition**.
 1. Select **IOM Lab Order Intake Message Request Handler** and then select **Add** to add it to the solution.

 ## Add provider definition connection reference to IOMLabProviders solution

+To add a provider definition connection reference to the IOMLabProviders solution, follow these steps.

 1. Go to the [Power App Maker portal](https://make.powerapps.com) and navigate to the newly-created solution **IOMLabProviders**.
 1. Select **Add existing \> IOM Provider Definition Connection Reference**.